 As a Minnesotan, water is in your blood.
 We love to be near it.
 Seeing it move and flow.
 Watching the sun rise and set on the horizon over a lake.
 There is nothing better.
 It calms and brings you back to center.
 Seeing the water rushing takes away all of your stress.
-It is this feeling the led me to Gooseberry Falls State Park.
+It is this feeling the led me to visit the MNs North Shore and Gooseberry Falls State Park.

 Camping at Gooseberry Falls